csn3rd/CSN3RD/README.md

-👋 Hi, I’m Jonathan, a sophomore (junior-standing) at Santa Clara University, majoring in Computer Science and minoring in Mathematics.
+👋 Hi, I’m Jonathan, a second year (junior-standing) at Santa Clara University, majoring in Computer Science and minoring in Mathematics.
 The emphases I am specializing in are software, security, and algorithms.

-At SCU, I am a member of ACM (Association for Computing Machinery) and BroncoSec (Security Club and CTF Team), as well as a moderator for the SCU Discord Network.
+I am involved with a variety of organizations at SCU.
+I am on the moderation and development teams for the school Discord server, which has over 700 members.
+I am the 2021-2022 external CTF Coordinator / Team Captain for BroncoSec, SCU's security club/team.
+I am also an active member of Santa Clara's ACM (Association of Computing Machinery) Chapter.

 I am currently working as a freelance problem setter for HackerRank, making problems for practice sets, certification tests, coding contests, and technical interviews (for partnered companies).
 I am also tutoring 3 high school students to teach them important programming concepts and skills for classes and competitions.